-- (a) Traffic management measures to maintain traffic capacity or minimise the impact on traffic capacity during weekdays and weekends; - (b) Any road closures that will be required and the nature and duration of any traffic management measures that will result, including any temporary restrictions, detours or diversions for general traffic and buses; - (c) Methods to manage the effects of the delivery of construction material, plant and machinery; - (d) Measures to maintain existing vehicle access to property where practicable, or to provide alternative access arrangements; - (e) Measures to maintain pedestrian and cyclist movements and reduce the impact on mobility impaired users on roads and footpaths adjacent to the construction works.
-Such access shall be safe, clearly identifiable and seek to minimise significant detours; - (f) Measures to manage any potential effects on children at / around education facilities; - (g) Measures to manage any potential construction traffic related effects on pedestrians and/or traffic associated with large-scale events in parks, reserves and Western Springs Stadium; - (h) Any proposed monitoring to measure the impact of the works on traffic and the impact of the traffic management measures.
-If safety or operational issues are evident, measures to be implemented to address these issues;

-- Measures to manage the proposed access to the site should the access be unable to cater for two-way traffic passing at the same time, and in particular to minimise reverse movements and blocking of the road; and - (j) The availability of on-street and off-street parking if the designated site is unable to accommodate all contractor parking, This will include an assessment of available parking (if any) for contractors on street and identify measures to meet and/or reduce contractor parking demand should it be found that there is insufficient on-street parking to meet this demand.
+- (a) Traffic management measures to maintain traffic capacity or minimise the impact on traffic capacity at peak hours during weekdays and weekends; - (b) Any road closures that will be required and the nature and duration of any traffic management measures that will result, including any temporary restrictions, detours or diversions for general traffic and buses; - (c) Methods to manage the effects of the delivery of construction material, plant and machinery; - (d) Measures to maintain, where practicable, existing vehicle access to property where practicable, or to provide alternative access arrangements; - (e) Measures to maintain, where practicable, pedestrian and cyclist movements and reduce the impact on mobility impaired users access on roads and footpaths adjacent to the construction works.
+Such access shall be safe, clearly identifiable and seek to minimise significant detours; - (ea) Measures to manage any potential effects on school children at / around education facilities; and - (eb) Measures to manage any potential construction traffic related effects on pedestrians and/or traffic associated with large-scale events in parks, and reserves and Western Springs Stadium; and - (f) Any proposed monitoring to measure the impact of the works on traffic and the impact of the traffic management measures.
+If safety or operational issues are evident, measures to be implemented to address these issues-: - (g) Measures to manage the proposed access to the site should the access be unable to cater for two-way traffic passing at the same time, and in particular to minimise reverse movements and blocking of the road; and - (h) The availability of on-street and off-street parking if the designated site is unable to accommodate all contractor parking.
+This will-shall include an assessment of available parking (if any) for contractors on street and identify measures to meet and/or reduce contractor parking demand should it be found that there is insufficient on-street parking to meet this demand.